-4.1 MCNHS Office of Student Success & Engagement
+1.1 MCNHS Office of Student Support, Success & Engagement

-The Office of Student Success & Engagement (OSSE) strengthens the educational experience of the diverse student population through a comprehensive roadmap of resources and support.
-The Senior Director of Student Success & Engagement and Academic Advisors are professional staff members at MCNHS who provide guidance to students about course enrollment, course progression, as well as MCNHS and university academic policies.
+The Senior Director of Student Support, Success & Engagement and Student Services Specialists are professional staff members at MCNHS who provide guidance to students about course enrollment, course progression, as well as MCNHS and university academic policies.

-4.2 Advising by Academic Advisors
+1.2 Advising by Student Services Specialists

 Academic advising is a key component of a student's successful progression throughout the nursing program, but particularly during the first two years of undergraduate program.
 Advising is more than just help in selecting and registering for classes.
-During advising, students work with an Academic Advisor to establish realistic goals and determine the best way to meet them.
+During advising, students work with a Student Services Specialist to establish realistic goals and determine the best way to meet them.